StephenOTT/camunda-vertx-springboot/README.md

 Vertx to the rescue!
 [Vertx.io](vertx.io) provides a Polyglot library on the JVM.
 This lets us create a Spring Boot Camunda BPM application, and as part of that application, we will instantiate Vertx and deploy Vertx "Verticles".

+### Why use SpringBoot? and why not just run Camunda Embedded Jar in Vertx Verticle?

+1. SpringBoot Starter for Camunda provides a lot of ease of use capabilities that simplifies the configuration and management of camunda.
+1. Camunda manages its own "workers", threads, and processing of data.
+If Vertx was used to setup/deploy a camunda instance, then someone could activate multiple "instances" of the verticle, creating multiple instances of camunda... this does not work so well...
+1. Camunda already manages threads per process instance and sync/async controls.
+Vertx's capabilities in this space is not required and only creates the need for further management.
+1. The Camunda SpringBoot starter is officially supported by Camunda, thus issues and configurations options are less likely to be a problem compared to a homegrown vertx setup.
+1. Camunda has many other options for Database control, Rest API control, authorizations and authentication, etc.  SpringBoot already provides the easy to use hooks and connections for this.
+If these benefits were ignored, we would be back at setting it up manually within a vertx instance.
+1. Camunda has worker pool and thread size configurations that make Vertx Instance count configurations a redundant option.

+Overall the general view is: Camunda should be treated as a application, even when it is being embedded.
+Vertx is embedded within the SpringBoot application, providing easy polyglot access to Camunda's Java API, and allowing Camunda to communicate with Vertx through the Vertx eventbus.

 # How to Build and Deploy